ankitagr09/Javadownloader/README.md

-Here’s a **README.md** file for your `FileDownloader` application.
-This file provides an overview of the project, instructions for setting it up, and details about its features.

----

 # Modern File Downloader

 A sleek, modern, and dynamic file downloader application built in Java.
 This application allows users to download files from the internet with a user-friendly interface, real-time progress tracking, and advanced features like pause/resume functionality and URL fetching from the clipboard.